iandennismiller/www-gthnk/guides/first-run-start.md

         url: "/guides/first-run-1"
 ---

+Using your web browser, connect to [http://localhost:1620](http://localhost:1620)

-Log in using the username and password you chose during integration.
+Log in using the default username 'gthnk' and the default password 'gthnk'.

 It should look a little like the image below:

 <p align="center">